-Improving Building Energy Efficiency
+Improving Your Buildings Energy Efficiency

 Due to buildings having such a large source of carbon emissions, many building managers are concerned with reducing their carbon footprint.

-UK Window Films solar control window films are both carbon-effective and cost-effective, reducing a building’s carbon footprint more effectively and for less money than new windows.
+UK Window Films solar control energy-saving window films are both carbon-effective and cost-effective, reducing a building’s carbon footprint more effectively and for less money than new windows.
 Some of our solar control window films are proven to be carbon negative within one year of installation.

-- One square meter of a low-e wood window, the type with the smallest carbon footprint, has a carbon cost of 444 kilograms.
-The carbon cost of our carbon negative window film is less than one kilogram per square meter.
+- One square meter of a Low-E wood window, the type with the smallest carbon footprint, has a carbon cost of 444 kilograms.
+The carbon cost of our carbon-negative window film is less than one kilogram per square meter.

-- Our carbon negative window film saves 100 times more GHG emissions from entering the atmosphere than is used and/or created during its manufacture.
+- Our carbon-negative window film saves 100 times more GHG emissions from entering the atmosphere than is used and/or created during its manufacture.

-UK Window Films deliver an extensive range of energy saving carbon neutral window films.
+UK Window Films deliver an extensive range of energy-saving carbon-neutral window films.
 Whether you need a speedy return on your investment, looking at long term energy conservation or enhance the functionality of a building, UK Window Films will have a film for your needs.

 Avoid high energy bills with Low-E window films